Version 5 Manual

 Enabling TCP on Windows

 Go to Edit → Options → Engine and set Packet Type to TCP.
 PingPlotter will prompt you to install the TCP Helper Service.
 Click Install TCP Helper Now to proceed.
-The helper is a lightweight Windows driver that generates the TCP probes; once installed, it runs on demand and idles out when no traces are active.
+The helper is a lightweight Windows service that generates the TCP probes.
+Once installed, it runs on demand and idles out when no traces are active.

 Windows Server

-The TCP Helper Service is not available on Windows Server editions.
-If you need TCP traceroute on Windows Server, use the legacy PCap-based TCP engine instead.
+The TCP Helper Service is not available on Windows Server editions because the helper's kernel-mode WFP driver requires Microsoft driver attestation signing, which has different requirements on Server SKUs.
+If you need TCP traceroute on Windows Server, you can use the legacy PCap-based TCP engine instead.
 See Raw TCP sockets and Npcap for setup instructions.

 Enabling TCP on Mac

 Go to PingPlotter → Settings → Engine and set Packet Type to TCP.
-No helper service is required on macOS.
+PingPlotter will prompt you to install a helper driver if the service has not been installed.

 Picking a port